yhlong0/IntellectCapital/Notes/nonviolentCommunication.md

 27. It may be difficult to empathize with those who are closest to us.
 28. Speakers prefer that listeners interrupt rather than pretend to listen, what bores the listener bores the speaker too.
 29. Find everything you "have to" and translate it to you "choose to", add a reason, I choose to ... because I want ...
+30. We are never angry because of what someone else did.
+Other person's behavior might be a stimulus, the cause of anger lies in our thinking -- in thoughts of blame and judgment.
+When we judge others, we contribute to violence.
+31. A conversation between prisoner, thinking about you own need, instead of blaming other is very important to reduce the anger.
+32. Steps to expressing anger: Stop, breathe, -> Identify our judgmental thoughts -> Connect with our needs -> Express our feelings and unmet needs.
-30. The wife had twice overdrawn checking account whereupon the husband took control and no longer let her write checks.
+33. The wife had twice overdrawn checking account whereupon the husband took control and no longer let her write checks.
-    - figure out real need:
+    - figure out real need, lead two sides to this caring and respectful connection:
         - Ask wife what her husband needs?
 She said he obviously doesn't want me to spend any money.(This is a strategy, not need)
         - Ask wife try again, she said he is just like his fater, reluctant to spend money.
 (Making an analysis)
         - Ask husband what you need?
 He said when comes to money, she's totally irresponsible.
 (His use of diagnosis)